 Producing a professional page layout design is critical to the success of your book.
 A proper book layout is the result of careful planning, and attention to detail.
 Choosing the proper page size, font styles, line spacing, and margin settings, are a large part of a book layout, but gaining an understanding of the different parts of a book is where we should start.
+For those who would prefer not create their own page layout design, we offer both a page layout and cover design service along with high quality book printing.

 Core Matter – The second part of a book is known as the core matter.
 The core matter is also referred to as the body of the text.
 When developing a book layout, these are the pages that require most of the attention in regard to choosing font styles, font size, margin settings, and so on.